dekimpew/dekimpew.github.io/docs/tanzu/wcp_oidc.md

-# End-to-end: Using Gitlab as an external OIDC for WCP
+# End-to-end: Using Gitlab as an external OIDC for vSphere Supervisor
-This guide is an end-to-end walkthrough for setting up Gitlab external OIDC access to WCP guest clusters.
+This guide is an end-to-end walkthrough for setting up Gitlab external OIDC access to VKS clusters.
+The guide has been written for vSphere 8 and has not been tested against VCF/VVF 9.
+The process will probably not change drastically but small differences may occur.

 ## Why?
 When you deploy workload clusters in your organization, you want to control who gets to do what on which cluster.
-RBAC is essential and WCP offers two options out of the box:
+RBAC is essential and vSpher eSupervisor offers two options out of the box:

 1. vSphere SSO - This leverages the vSphere SSO configuration.
-2. External OIDC - This allows you to connect and external OIDC provider directly to the supervisor and workload clusters.
+2. External OIDC - This allows you to connect and external OIDC provider directly to the supervisor and VKS clusters.

 In this guide, we are going to use Gitlab as an external OIDC provider to authenticate users.
 Enabling an external OIDC provider also allows you to create a kubeconfig that can be shared among developers, since there are no credentials stored in the kubeconfig file.
 All authentication is done through pinniped.